-CELS researchers take a systems-based, interdisciplinary approach to the biological and environmental sciences as applied to agriculture, aquaculture, fisheries, food policy and economics, food safety, and food innovation.
-Our diverse group of faculty use a broad array of approaches to help achieve economically, socially, and ecologically sustainable production, management, consumption, and utilization of plants and animals for the development of healthy communities across a global scale.
+CELS researchers take a systems-based, interdisciplinary approach to the biological and environmental sciences as applied to agriculture, aquaculture, fisheries, food policy, and economics, food safety, and food innovation.
+Our diverse faculty use a broad array of approaches to help achieve economically, socially, and ecologically sustainable production, management, consumption, and utilization of plants and animals for the development of healthy communities across a global scale.
 CELS is also uniquely positioned to analyze the social dynamics of food systems at local to global scales, with a broad range of expertise in markets and policy at various scales, consumer preferences, and the management of conflicts related to land, coastal, and offshore food production.

-Goal: By 2023, CELS researchers will have increased our ability, on local, regional and global levels, to sustainably grow, harvest, market, and consume food from both land- and water- based species.
+By 2023, CELS researchers will have increased our ability, on local, regional, and global levels, to sustainably grow, harvest, market, and consume food from both terrestrial and aquatic species.

-Sub-goal 1: Create innovative approaches within the food system for local, national, and global sustainable agriculture, aquaculture, fisheries, and food processing and innovation.
-Sub-goal 2: Understand how natural products and live microbial supplements can be used to mitigate disease outbreaks and contribute to healthy internal and external environments.
-Sub-goal 3: Enhance our understanding and communication of the global benefits and potential impacts of genetic approaches to agriculture and aquaculture, including genomically-informed selective breeding, gene editing and other forms of genetic modification.
-Sub-goal 4: Maximize the capacity of managed environments to provide ecosystem services, such as nutrient management, water quality, and habitat.
+SUB-GOAL 1: Create innovative approaches within the food system for local, national, and global sustainable agriculture, aquaculture, fisheries, and food processing and innovation.

+SUB-GOAL 2: Understand how natural products and live microbial supplements can be used to prevent and mitigate disease outbreaks and contribute to healthy internal and external environments.

-such as nutrient management, water quanty, and naonat.
+• SUB-GOAL 3: Enhance our understanding and communication of the global benefits and potential impacts